4Z1KD/omnipyrig/README.md

 RigType = OmniClient.getParam("RigType")
 print(f'Rig 2: {RigType}')

-#There are 2 ways to send set commands
+#there are 2 ways to send set commands
 #1. using the explicit methods
-#2. using the generic set method, passing a 2-Letter identifier and a value
+#2. using the generic set method, passing a 2-Letters identifier and a value

 #set the frequency of VFO A to 14.255MHz using the explicit setFrequency(...) method
 OmniClient.setFrequency("A",14255000)